Below you will find answers to some frequently asked questions (FAQs),

 Yes.
 A TFSA is eligible for CIPF protection.
 It is considered a general investment account for CIPF coverage purposes.
 The limit of coverage on all of your general accounts combined is $1 million.

-CIPF member firms are members of the New Self-Regulatory Organization of Canada (New SRO) that are: (i) investment dealers and/or (ii) mutual fund dealers that are not located exclusively in Québec.
+CIPF member firms are members of Canadian Investment Regulatory Organization (CIRO) that are: (i) investment dealers and/or (ii) mutual fund dealers.
 Please click here for a list of CIPF Investment Dealer member firms and here for a list of CIPF Mutual Fund Dealer member firms.

-CIPF protection is not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 Member firms sometimes market themselves under names other than their legal entity name, which is why you may not recognize them on the list.
 If the legal entity name of your investment dealer or mutual fund dealer is not on your statement, please check with your account representative at the firm.
 If you are unable to access the list of member firms on the CIPF website, please call CIPF at (416) 866-8366 or toll free at 1 (866) 243-6981.